VELUX 191009 PARIS 1610

 Healthy and Resilient Buildings

-The symposium programme comprises of 3 plenary and 4 parallel sessions with more than 40 speakers.
+The symposium program comprises of 3 plenary and 4 parallel sessions with more than 40 speakers.

 Explore the sessions from the 8th VELUX Daylight Symposium